oronymzy/tips/docs/glossry.md

 **loop counter** {: #loopcounterdef }
 : count noun
 : A [counter](#counterdef) that controls the [iterations](#iterationdef) of a [loop construct](#loopconstructdef).
 Most uses of a loop construct result in the loop counter taking on a range of integer values in some orderly sequences (for example, starting at 0 and ending at 10 in [increments](#incrementdef) of 1).
 Loop counters change with each iteration of a loop, providing a unique value for each individual iteration.
-The loop counter is used to decide when the loop should terminate and for the program flow to continue to the next instruction after the loop.[^loopcounterdef-note1]
+The loop counter is used to decide when the loop should terminate and for the program flow to continue to the next instruction after the loop.[^loopcounterdef-note1] A loop counter must be [initialized](https://en.wikipedia.org/wiki/Initialization_(programming)) before it is used.[^loopcounterdef-note2]
 : Hyponym of [counter](#counterdef).

 **lvalue** {: #lvaluedef }